 BEACON TESTING A SUCCESS IN HAITI

-Last week, we visited our Haitian counterparts with the Aquin community emergency response team in the southern village of Aquin, Haiti, to conduct joint field-testing for our new SMS-based emergency dispatching software, Beacon .
+In June 2013, we began joint field-testing of our SMS-based emergency dispathcing software, Beacon, with our Haitian counterparts in the Aquin community emergency response team (ÉCRU, in French) in the southern village of Aquin, Haiti.
 The Beacon dispatching software is designed to make dispatching services available in communities that can’t afford “9-1-1” communications systems similar to those used throughout North America and Europe.

-Similar to many less-affluent regions of the world, southern Haiti lacks an efficient way for the public to alert emergency medical personnel as soon as they’re needed.
-According to members of the local emergency response team local (French initials ECRU), when their assistance is requested, local community members call them directly, activating an in formal phone tree.
-Once word has reached a responder, they then make phone calls to other ECRU responders in order to pull together enough trained people to help – a time-consuming process which can lead to a lot of wasted, precious time for critical patients with acute conditions.
+Similar to most developing countries, southern Haiti lacks an efficient way for the public to alert emergency medical personnel in the event of an emergency.
+According to local responders with the ÉCRU response team, when emergency assistance is requested, community members call ÉCRU responders directly, activating an in formal phone tree.
+Once word has reached a responder, they then make phone calls to other ÉCRU responders in order to pull together enough trained people to help – a time-consuming process which can lead to a lot of wasted, precious time for critical patients with acute conditions.

 During the testing, which took place over several days and was supported by local partners with the Haitian Resource Development Foundation (HRDF), we were also interested to learn of other communications issues that make coordination difficult: if any one of the responders in the phone tree runs out of minutes, the ad hoc response efforts can be partially or completely shut down, depending on how quickly and efficiently word of the emergency event has spread to responders.
 Often, this communications breakdown has grave implications: the more complex an emergency event is, the more important sustained coordination becomes, thus more time is spent on the phone making it far more likely that a responder will run out of minutes mid-call.